pip-services/pip-services-docs/content/en/conceptual/locks/memcached/_index.md

 #### Component creation

-To create a lock, we need to create an instance of this class and configure it with our database’s connection parameters.
+To create a lock, we need to create an instance of this class and configure it with our database's connection parameters.
 The following example connects to a Memcached store located in our machine and through the default port 11211.

 {{< tabsection >}}
   {{< include "./__code9_node.md" >}}